 Strategy 3 – “The Partial Walk in Shower” Using a Pivoting Shower Screen

 This strategy has the smallest opening of the three alternatives discussed – but it still embraces the open contemporary bathroom concept and does the best job of keeping water confined to the showering space.
 The partial walk in shower will use a stationary piece of glass which is attached to a small pivoting shower door.
-An off the shelf system by Fleurco accomplishes this beautifully at a cost effective price.
-The Fleurco shower screen system has a 24” piece of glass and 15” pivoting door which would leave a 9” opening in a 48” wide shower space.
+An off the shelf contemporary acrylic shower pan and glass enclosure system makes this walk in shower possible at a cost effective price.
+This shower screen below has a 24” piece of glass and 15” pivoting door which would leave a 9” opening in a 48” wide shower space.

 Which strategy do you like best?
 Please comment or call the numbers below for tips, advice or a free consultation to turn your vision of a 4’ wide walk in shower into reality.

-Tags: 4’ shower, barrier free base, glass block shower, glass block walk in shower, roll in, roll in shower, shower base former, shower screen, shower shield, small shower, small walk in shower, walk in shower, wet room, wet rooms
+Tags: 4’ shower, acrylic shower pan, barrier free base, contemporary acrylic shower pan, glass block shower, glass block walk in shower, low profile acrylic shower pan, roll in, roll in shower, shower base former, shower screen, shower shield, small shower, small walk in shower, walk in shower, wet room, wet rooms

 Trackback from your site.